 The 2015 magazine was published on the occasion of ASSITEJ’s 50th anniversary, which was celebrated in the month of April during the framework of the Augenblick mal!
 Festival.
 This is a special anniversary edition and includes two sections: one dedicated to the Jubilee and another to the development of the first theme for this cycle, “One Step Beyond – Intergenerational Exchange”.
 For the first time in the history of ASSITEJ publications, the articles were published in English as well as the original language of the authors.

-The 2016 ASSITEJ magazine was presented during the ASSITEJ Artistic Gathering this year, which took place during the framework of the On The Edge Festival in Birmingham, UK in July.
+The 2016 ASSITEJ magazine was presented during the ASSITEJ Artistic Gathering, which took place during the framework of the On The Edge Festival in Birmingham, UK in July.
 For this occasion the second theme of the cycle, “One Step Beyond Interdisciplinary Exchange”, was developed.
 The articles were published in English as well as the original language of the authors.

 The Annual Magazine of ASSITEJ